freeCodeCamp/freeCodeCamp/guide/english/vue/control-flow/index.md

 ```

 Way easier than inserting a lot of `<li>`.
 And notice that whenever the `list`
-changes, the result will change acordingly.
+changes, the result will change accordingly.
 Try it out: open the console and
 `push` some string to the `list` with

 ```javascript